wp-plugins/just-writing/readme.txt

 4. A real DFWM!

 == Changelog ==
+= 2.9 =
+* Fixed issue with auto load of DFWM being triggered every time a post was updated or published

 = 2.8 =
 * Add support for visual separators between button groups
 * Modularized the code as the primary PHP file was getting large